Alan J. Hoffman: Education

 At Columbia, Hoffman joined the Debate Council, in part to overcome his fear of public speaking, and was active in both movements to increase American support for the Allies in the growing war against the Axis, and in the movement to have America directly enter the war.
 Although his coursework consisted primarily of mathematics, including small classes with luminaries in the field, he also studied philosophy, literature, and the history of governments.

 World War II interrupted Hoffman's studies but not his interest in mathematics.
 He was called to service in February 1943 and served in the U.S. Army from 1943 to 1946, spending time in both Europe and the Pacific.
 Hoffman eloquently refers to these three years as "the climatic event of my life, with adventure magnified by the sensibilities of youth."

 While in basic training in the anti-aircraft artillery school he considered the possibility of developing axioms for the geometry of circles.
 Unable to draw, he carried in his head a vision of the configurations in space – points, circles and spheres – depicting phenomena analogous to the geometry of lines.
 These ideas would later become the genesis of his doctoral dissertation on the foundations of inversion geometry.
 The experience of developing ideas in the mind rather than on paper or the chalkboard remained a practice throughout his career – a practice he did not recommend to others but which served his unique mind remarkably well.

 After additional Army training, Hoffman became an instructor at the anti-aircraft metrology [IL1] [2] school, teaching basic trigonometry used to track balloons to plot deduce winds aloft.
 Following additional training in Electrical Engineering at the University of Maine and on the rudiments of long-lines telephony Hoffman was assigned to the 3186th Signal Service Battalion and sent to the European theatre in December 1944, as the war there was nearing its end.
 He spent a brief period in the Pacific theatre before returning home in February 1946.
 During his time abroad he and others taught some mathematics in small self-organized courses and he recorded his forays into circular geometry to share with faculty back at Columbia.

 Upon returning to Columbia in the Fall of 1946, Hoffman was assigned to teach a mathematical survey course to the Columbia College of Pharmacy.
-He viewed this as an opportunity to improve his pedogeological[3] skills and determine whether the planned career in university teaching would be the most suitable choice.
+He viewed this as an opportunity to improve his pedagogical[3] skills and determine whether the planned career in university teaching would be the most suitable choice.
 During that academic year, he gained confidence and skills in his teaching, crystallized his ideas on axioms for circular geometry, and proposed marriage to Esther Walker, the sister of an Army friend.
 Hoffman began graduate studies at Columbia, in the Fall of 1947, "brimming with confidence."